Longfld/ASPNETcoreAngularJWT/README.md

 # ASPNETcoreAngularJWT

-Here is very basic show case for jwt bearer token authorization, using angular as font end and ASP.NET Core as backend.
+Here is very basic show case for jwt bearer token authorization, using angular as front end and ASP.NET Core as backend.
 ASP.NET Core2 angular 4 with systemjs.

 ***********************************************************